naturalis/mebioda/doc/week1/w1d2/lecture1.md

 The VCF/BCF format
 ------------------
-- Format for variants (SNPs, indels) computed from a SAM/BAM file
+- Format for variants (SNPs, indels, microsats) computed from a SAM/BAM/CRAM file
 - Concise, good for resequencing projects, but lossy

 ```